kcsongor/kcsongor.github.io/_posts/2017-12-10-generic-lens.md

 "John"
 {% endhighlight %}

-Notice that the `address` field is partial: it only appears in one of the constructors.
-If we try to access that field, we get a nice type error:

-{% highlight txt %}
->>> Human "John" 18 "London" True ^. field @"address"

-<interactive>:19:34: error:
-    • Not all constructors of the type Human Bool contain a field named 'address'.
-      The offending constructors are:
-      • HumanNoAddress

-    • In the second argument of ‘(^.)’, namely ‘field @"address"’ In the expression:
-        Human "John" 18 "London" True ^. field @"address" In an equation for ‘it’:
-          it = Human "John" 18 "London" True ^. field @"address"
-{% endhighlight %}

 We can update fields too, even changing types where possible (when the type of the field is a type parameter of the datatype):